* Important *

 (Table of Posts: Post comments)

-Note: Clicking on the comments bubble opens up the Comments area where you can manage comments left by visitors and users …
+Note: Clicking on the commenting bubble takes you to the Comments screen where you can manage comments …

 The ‘Date’ column shows the dates for each post as follows: